LukasB97/ORCA/README.md

 EQ-Config

-        eq_from=20: Lower bound for eq frequencies
-        eq_to=20000: Upper bound for eq frequencies
-        eq_res=128: The number of eq points.
+        from orca.EQConfig import EQConfig

+        EQConfig.from_range(eq_from=20, eq_to=20000, eq_res=128): Creates a config
-        If supplied, eq_res log-spaced points will be computed between eq_from and eq_to.
+        with eq_res log-spaced integer points between the supplied frequency bounds.

         eq_points: Can be supplied instead of eq_from, eq_to and eq_res.
 They must be
         finite, positive, unique, and strictly increasing.